OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:24

-“What do you want with us, Jesus of Nazareth?
+“What have you to do with us, Jesus of Nazareth?
 Have you come to destroy us?
 I know who you are—the Holy One of God!”

 ## Mark 1:25